bean-mhm/realbloom/USAGE.md

 ![Diffraction pattern of a heptagon](images/tutorial/2-diff.png)

-> The *Grayscale* checkbox can be enabled for color images, in order to make the image black-and-white before feeding it to the FFT algorithm.
+> The *Grayscale* checkbox can be enabled for colored images, in order to make the image black-and-white before feeding it to the FFT algorithm.
 If disabled, FFT will be performed on all color channels separately.

 I've increased my view exposure in the *Color Management* panel so that we can see the image properly.
 As you can see, this is a star with 14 blades, double the number of sides!
 You can experiment and see how this relation differs for other regular polygons.